Man defending Hawaii home is hit by flaming 'lava bomb'

 Even to get from one house to another takes a life-or-death game of frogger.

 Clinton pointed to the remains of one lava bomb purged from a nearby fissure that landed just inches from a friend's house.
-The yard was littered every few feet with with freshly-fallen lava, but Clinton wasn't worried about getting hit by the hunks of molten rock.
+The yard was littered every few feet with with fallen lava, but Clinton wasn't worried about getting hit by the hunks of molten rock.

 "It's almost like catching a football," Clinton said in describing how to avoid being hit.
 "But you don't want to catch this football."